 - Type 1 diabetes

-Please carefully evaluate your personal risk based on the list above and understand that it is not recommended to come in for an appointment at this time if you are in a population with higher risk for severe illness from Covid-19.
-I do respect that we each are responsible to make our own decisions regarding our health care, but if you are in one of these populations and would still like to come in for care, please schedule a phone call so we can discuss this together.
+Please carefully evaluate your personal risk based on the list above (including the risk group of the people you live with and are in close contact with) and whether or not you and other members of your home/ bubble have been fully vaccinated.
+I do respect that we each are responsible to make our own decisions regarding our health care, but if you are in one of these populations, have not been vaccinated and would still like to come in for care, please schedule a phone call so we can discuss this together.
 If you have any questions please don’t hesitate to reach out.
 Consider alternatively that there are ways I can help you provide self-care at home through a virtual session.
 Please do not assume that if you are not in an increased risk population you are not at risk.
 There are many cases documenting devastating outcomes for patients who didn’t fall under any of these categories.
 Also, there may be underlying conditions yet unknown.
 Please understand that we all are at some degree of risk.

 For the safety of all of us, it is important you cancel your appointment if you have any of the following symptoms or have been in the following situations within 14 days of your appointment: